Pilonidal Cyst Treatment without Surgery

 Apple Cider Vinegar

 This amazing, multifunctional liquid is the next guide to a natural healing of pilonidal cysts.
-Being acidic in nature means apple cider vinegar is able to balance the pH level of the skin, kill the bacteria and effectively remove toxins from the cysts.
+Being acidic by nature means apple cider vinegar is able to balance the pH level of the skin, kill the bacteria and effectively remove toxins from the cysts.

 How to use: